 Our first project is a customized picture dictionary for the Rohingya refugees.

-Help us launch our Rohingya picture dictionary in Bangladesh!
+Help us distribute Rohingya picture dictionaries in Bangladesh!

 Please click HERE to visit our website.

 Education in refugee camps is a luxury.
 When resources are stretched thin and families are displaced, education is neglected, creating a learning gap.
 With little formal opportunity to learn, cognitive development is compromised and refugees fall victim to depression, hopelessness and a lost sense of purpose.
 The time between flight from persecution and resettlement, whether a few months or many years, can be redeemed to promote educational growth.

 In August 2017, violence against the Rohingya communities in Myanmar rose to genocide.
 Mass killings, rape, and the burning of villages forced almost 1 million Rohingya to flee to neighboring Bangladesh.
 Over half a million children risk losing out on education because of a lack of learning resources, quality curriculum, and a shortage of qualified teachers.

 Books Unbound provides access to informal learning through its illustrative and culturally sensitive curriculum.
 The pilot project is a Rohingya picture dictionary, which will be implemented in the refugee camps to provide basic ESL and health education.
 All images in the picture dictionary are Rohingya-specific, making it relatable and valuable.

 Books Unbound partners with local NGOs established in the camps to develop a network of Rohingya teachers and distribute the curriculum.
 Upon implementation, a teacher curriculum guide and training sessions will be provided for the local teachers to give alternative and innovative teaching methods.